KarolDuracz/scratchpad/Embedding_RPI4_/README.md

 BUT THIS IS NOT IMPORTANT TODAY. <b>This is for me, reminder, my learning path.</b>
 <hr>
 But that was a few years back.
 Today there are a lot of other interesting boards that use FPGA systems, but I'll probably start with https://rysino.gitlab.io/pl/ if I come back to these topics.
 Maybe I will manage to 2026 - 2027 :)
+<br /><br />
+Around this whole EMBEDDING term there is a lot of cool stuff.
+Not only blinking leds and load linux kernel to type some characters via USB.
+But today my "skills" stopped at running these hello world and that was the end of my learning.